haxordx/challenges/README.md

 <img width="1433" alt="CleanShot 2022-11-22 at 00 52 02@2x" src="https://user-images.githubusercontent.com/318295/203244995-2b96c4db-5895-496b-875a-16a252b2d806.png">

-- Haxor Mug - 3 issues
+- Haxor Mug - 30 Points
-- Haxor Tee-Shirt - 9 issues
+- Haxor Tee-Shirt - 90 Points
-- Gift Card - 30 issues
+- Gift Card - 300 Points
-- Steam Deck - 100 issues
+- Steam Deck - 1,000 Points

+You can earn up to 50 points per challenge!

-# How It Works
+# How to Earn Points

 Everyone is welcome to participate in our challenges.
+There are two ways to earn points in a Haxor Challenge.

+We use Replayable to validate your submissions.

+> Replayable is a desktop replay buffer that makes it easy to share desktop clips in issues, pulls, and tickets.
+Replayable makes it super easy to open tickets and pulls without ruining your flow.
+Check out the Chrome Extension for GitHub and the CLI.

+In order to earn points for your submission, it must contain a Replayable replay.
+Replayable:

+- Makes it super easy to add context to your bugs, feedback, and pull requests
+- Shows maintainers what it would take to reproduce your problem
+- Helps us validate submissions and prevent cheating

+Replayable is made by Haxor!
+If you want to learn more, join the Replayable discord.

+## Feedback and Bugs (10 Points)

-Giving feedback is as easy as opening a GitHub issue.
-You can file feedback for anything that you feel is "friction" to completing your task.
+Giving feedback is as easy as opening a GitHub issue against the Haxor challenge repo.
+You can file feedback for anything that you feel is "friction" to completing your task:

 - Things you expected to work that didn't
 - Confusing or outdated instructions